 What happens when I want to draw down money?

 When you take out your drawdown lifetime mortgage your will usually take a lump sum and then leave a pot of cash (called a reserve) with your lender.
 When you want to access this money you go straight to your lender, not your adviser.
 They each have their own processes but usually it will involve getting your request to withdraw funds in writing and then they will transfer the cash directly into your bank account.
 There is usually a minimum amount you can request each time.Speak to an adviser

 What are drawdown lifetime mortgage interest rates?

 Each drawdown lifetime mortgage lender sets their own rates which vary by plan and loan-to-value.
 With so many plans across the whole market rates change constantly and sometimes daily.
-Average drawdown lifetime mortgage interest rates have been declining in recent years and are now between 4%-5%, with the most competitive rates below 3%.
+With more lenders offering drawdown lifetime mortgages average interest rates are competitive – to get your personalised rate you need to speak to an adviser.
 When thinking about a drawdown lifetime mortgage it’s important to consider features as well as rate, which our advisers will always do.Get a personalised rate

 Is a drawdown lifetime mortgage the right option for you?